Doprez/Doprez.Stride/README.md

 ## PhysicsComponent

- - All a WIP as they dont seem to consitantly work
+ - All a WIP as they dont seem to consitantly work.